 Producing our own 100bp or 1000bp (1kb) DNA ladder is a wise decision if the workload in the lab is very high.

 The cost of the overall experiment for preparing the DNA ladder is much lower than the commercially available kits.
-Once you purchase primers, every time you can make your own DNA ladder.
+Once you purchase primers, you can make your own DNA ladder.

-I strongly believe that doing manual works like this improves our skills and expertise as well as reduces the cost of the experiment.
+I strongly believe that doing manual work like this improves our skills and expertise as well as reduces the cost of the experiment.